dennyzhang/maintain-it-blog/README.md

 -   Make the reading fluid.

 If you can't deliver your thinking smoothly.
 People will simply leave.
 They don't even bother to leave you a complain.

+-   Avoid using vague or fuzzy statement.

+People like meaningful details.

 ### How To Promote<a id="sec-1-2-2" name="sec-1-2-2"></a>